Postcodes in the United Kingdom: Numbering rules

 For PO boxes outside London, postcode districts or sectors may be exclusively or jointly allocated for PO Boxes.
-For example, in the Brighton BN postcode area, BN50-BN52 are allocated to PO Boxes in Brighton, Rottingdean and Hove, or where a separate post town is allocated within a postcode district (e.g. TN2 Taunton for geographic addresses and TN2 Wadham for PO Box addresses).
-The post toen and sectors are discosed in the PAF.
+In the Brighton BN postcode area, BN50-BN52 districts are allocated to PO Boxes in Brighton, Rottingdean and Hove.
+In Taunton, a separate post town is allocated within postcode district TN2 (TN2 Taunton for geographic addresses and TN2 Wadhurst for PO Box addresses).
+In St Andrews, Fife (KY16), sector KY16 6 is allocated exclusively for PO Boxes.
+The PAF contains a section "Current PO Boxes" that sets out for each postcode area its PO Box sectors, delivery office, post towns covered and geographic coverage.

-For PO boxes in London, postcode districts ending in -P, such as SE1P, are usually allocated to PO Boxes, but other letters letters are also used, and the use of -P is inconsistent, as it has been allocated to geographic addresses, such as SW1P.
+For PO boxes in London, as well as the allocation in other areas, postcode districts ending in -P, such as SE1P, are usually allocated to PO Boxes.
+However, other letters are also used, and the use of -P is inconsistent, as it has been allocated to geographic addresses, such as SW1P.

 For Large Users, there appear to be no binding rules publicly available for numbering of non-geographic districts, and therefore can be numbered anywhere in the range 0 to 99, but many such districts are allocated a number higher than the currently existing postcode districts and often in the range 90-99 (several government departments use the AA98 or AA99 district in a number of postcode areas) - retrieved from PAF file, List of postcode areas in the United Kingdom.
 This is possible in most postcode areas as only a very small number have allocated geographic districts in that number range (B90-B98, BT92-BT94, and M90 seem to be the only geographic districts in this range).
 However, there are many non-geographic districts numbered outside this range (e.g. American Express has the postcode district BN88; in Glasgow G58 is allocated to National Savings, as part of a mnemonic postcode G58 1SB, though it is located in G43 postcode district).